HolyJS-TCXX/proposals/README.md

 ### Potential ECMAScript or Intl proposals

+Potential proposals are proposals which you really would like to see at next standards of ECMAScript or Intl.
+For example [String.prototype.capitalize](https://github.com/HolyJS-TCXX/proposal-to-capitalize-method-for-string-prototype)

 | Proposal                                                                                                           | Author             | City and year of conference |
 | ------------------------------------------------------------------------------------------------------------------ | ------------------ | ----------------------------|
 | [`String.prototype.capitalize`](https://github.com/HolyJS-TCXX/proposal-to-capitalize-method-for-string-prototype) | Elena Pravdina     | Saint-Petersburg 2019       |

 ### Funny proposals

+Just for fun proposals are proposals just for fun talking at party of the conference.
+For example [🐈(cat) prefix to functions](https://github.com/HolyJS-TCXX/HolyJS-Moscow-2018-TCXX/blob/master/proposal-example.md#ecmascript-proposal-add-cat-prefix-to-functions)

 | Proposal                                                                                                           | Author             | City and year of conference |
 | ------------------------------------------------------------------------------------------------------------------ | ------------------ | ----------------------------|